Department of the Visual Arts

 2. Graduate Seminars (3 Courses / 300 Credit Hours)

-In order to provide a core of common intellectual experience, all students are required to take three quarters of the Graduate Seminar in Visual Arts (ARTV 39200) during their first year.
+In order to provide a core of common intellectual experience, all students are required to take three quarters of the Graduate Seminar in Visual Arts during their first year.
 The content of these seminars varies with instructors, but may focus on many different issues in contemporary theory and criticism.

 3. Electives (6 Courses / 600 Credit Hours)